b-neufeld/sheets2projectionlab/Readme.md

 Stay tuned for updates!

 # Overview
-This Docker container contains a Python script that runs on a daily schedule, grabbing a bunch of data from a Google Sheet that you own, and dumping it into ProjectionLab.
+This Docker container contains a cron job that calls a Python script that runs on a daily schedule, grabbing a bunch of data from a Google Sheet that you own, and dumping it into ProjectionLab.

-It does this by authenticating with Google, grabbing values from your spreadsheet, spinning up an instance of Selenium web browser, logging into ProjectionLab with your credentials, and posting updated information to the Selenium browser console via the PL API.
+It does this by authenticating with Google Drive, grabbing values from your Sheet, spinning up an instance of Selenium web browser, logging into ProjectionLab with your credentials, and posting updated information to the Selenium browser console via the ProjectionLab API.

 # Limitations:
 - Only tested on a self-hosted install with email/password login (not Google credentials)